dthies/moodle-mod_plenum/README.md

 in Moodle log system.

 The activity can be used with an in person event or as an online event.
-It has a integration with Deft response block to allow audio and video to be shared based on whether the user is recognized to speak in the activity.
+It has an integration with Deft response block to allow audio and video to be shared based on whether the user is recognized to speak in the activity.
 Other web conference or media servers also can be used as long as users can be managed by them manually.
 A minimal integration is